dart-lang/language/working/1426-extension-types/feature-specification-views.md

-It is zero-cost in the sense that the value denoted by an expression whose type is a view type is an object of a different type (known as the _representation type_ of the view type), and there is no wrapper object.
+It is zero-cost in the sense that the value denoted by an expression whose type is a view type is an object of a different type (known as the _representation type_ of the view type), and there is no wrapper object, in spite of the fact that the view behaves similarly to a wrapping.

 The point is that the view type allows for a convenient and safe treatment of a given object `o` (and objects reachable from `o`) for a specialized